hibiken/asynq/README.md

 - Guaranteed [at least one execution](https://www.cloudcomputingpatterns.org/at_least_once_delivery/) of a task
 - Scheduling of tasks
-- Durability since tasks are written to Redis
 - [Retries](https://github.com/hibiken/asynq/wiki/Task-Retry) of failed tasks
 - Automatic recovery of tasks in the event of a worker crash
 - [Weighted priority queues](https://github.com/hibiken/asynq/wiki/Priority-Queues#weighted-priority-queues)